SDBrett/jekyllblog/_posts/2016-08-09-ms-local-administrator-password-solution-part-2.md

 [![Event Logs](/assets/images/2016/08/Laps-Eventviewer.png)]({{site.url}}/assets/images/2016/08/Laps-Eventviewer.png)

-Back on the DC we can check that the password has been set using the fat client &#8220;LAPS UI&#8221; or through Powershell.
+Back on the DC we can check that the password has been set using the fat client &#8220;LAPS UI&#8221; or through PowerShell.

 [![LAPS Fat Client](/assets/images/2016/08/Laps-fat-client.png)]({{site.url}}/assets/images/2016/08/Laps-fat-client.png)